ekinakyurek/compgen/README.md

 | 0proto   |                      0.36 |                     0.79 |                    0.06 |                   0.61 |                       0.56 |                      0.85 |
 | 1proto   |                      0.31 |                     0.8  |                    0.05 |                   0.59 |                       0.57 |                      0.87 |
 | 2proto   |                      0.19 |                     0.77 |                    0.03 |                   0.59 |                       0.59 |                      0.87 |

+## Trouble Shooting
+If you get a warning tells that Knet or CuArrays can't see the GPU, you should refer to requirements section If you get `ERROR: LoadError: cudnnRNNBackwardData: 8: CUDNN_STATUS_EXECUTION_FAILED`, it means you need more GPU memory.